vcup/SqlConvertTools/README.md

 # SqlConvertTools

-an tools of between sql impls data transfer
+an data transfer tools of between sql implements

 ## install

 is available on aur
 `yay -S sqlconvert-tools`

-## sqlserver to sqlite
+## sqlserver to mysql

-use `sqlconvert-tools mssql2sqlite --help` for detail
+use `sqlconvert-tools mssql2mysql --help` for detail

-## sqlserver to sqlserver
+## sqlserver between

+> haven't well maintained

 use `sqlconvert-tools mssql-transfer --help` for detail